codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ### Install monitoring component

-If your cluster is located [behind the firewall]({{site.baseurl}}/docs/administration/behind-the-firewall/) you might want to use the Runner monitoring component to get valuable information about the cluster resources in to Codefresh, for example, to [Kubernetes](https://g.codefresh.io/kubernetes/services/){:target="\_blank"} and [Helm Releases](https://g.codefresh.io/helm/releases/releasesNew/){:target="\_blank"} dashboards.
+If your cluster is located [behind the firewall]({{site.baseurl}}/docs/administration/behind-the-firewall/), you may want to use the Runner's monitoring component to get valuable information about cluster resources to Codefresh dashboards.
+For example, to [Kubernetes](https://g.codefresh.io/kubernetes/services/){:target="\_blank"} and [Helm Releases](https://g.codefresh.io/helm/releases/releasesNew/){:target="\_blank"} dashboards.

-You can install the monitoring component with or without cluster integration.
+You can install the monitoring component during Runner installation with cluster integration, or after Runner installation without cluster integration.

-#### Install _with_ cluster integration
+#### Install _with_ cluster integration _during_ Runner install
+The cluster integration is created automatically during Runner installation.
 ```shell
 codefresh install monitor --kube-context-name <CONTEXT> --kube-namespace <NAMESPACE> --cluster-id <CLUSTER_NAME> --token <TOKEN>
 ```